 Parties and Rituals Before The Wedding in Sudan While I was couchsurfing in Sudan I had an honour to be invited to typical Sudanese wedding by hosts relative.
 I was really excited since I never been to any non western wedding in my life before.
-Like anywhere in the world, getting married in Sudan [...]
+Like anywhere in the world, getting married in Sudan is [...]

 Pick up Some Moroccan Darija Travel Phrases for Your Next Trip to Morocco!
 I’ve been to different countries, seen different cultures, faced different traditions and heard different languages.
 Experience taught me that it is essential to know at least a couple of words in the language of the country you are going to.
-Every [...]
+Every time [...]

 Meet the guy who is walking African continent.
 Mario is currently on expedition of his life, walking from South Africa to Egypt.
 Read the interview.

 Authentic Local Experience in Dades Valley - Tag Along on Berber Wedding Chance to go local in Morocco!
 If you are travelling in Morocco then you should not miss the celebration of local Berber wedding!
 Traditional Amazigh (Berber) weddings are joyful celebrations rich of colours, music and yummy food.
-How privileged to be invited! [...]
+How privileged to be invited!
+They [...]

 Travelling to Morocco?
 Maybe its time for some basic Berber – Tamazight Travel Phrases!
 If you have already been to Morocco, then you know that French, although not being official language of Morocco, will get you a long way in communication with locals.
 If you have some knowledge of Arabic, even better.
-Those dependent on [...]
+Those dependent on English [...]

 Dont skip trip from Marrakech to Ait Ben Haddou when visiting Morocco!
 Trip to Ait Ben Haddou will take you back in time.
 Guaranteed!